creativecreatorormaybenot/wakelock/wakelock/README.md

 instead, e.g. by only enabling it (continually) when a certain widget is visible.
 There is no negative impact in calling `Wakelock.enable()` more often.

+### Calling `Wakelock.enable()` in `main()`

+As touched on in the previous paragraph, calling `Wakelock.enable()` in your `main()` function is not the best approach for a number of reasons.

+The most important factors are:

+1. Users expect their screen to automatically turn off unless e.g. a video is playing.
+   It is unlikely that your whole app requires the screen to always stay on.
+2. The wakelock can be released by external sources at any time (e.g. by the OS).
+   Only calling `Wakelock.enable()` once will most likely mean that the screen turns off at one point or another anyway.

+This is why you should instead prefer to enable the wakelock whenever components inside of your app that require the screen to stay on are active.
+This can e.g. happen in the `build` method of your widget.

 ## Learn more

 If you want to learn more about how this plugin works, how to contribute, etc., you can read through